Dodge Charger: Sixth generation: 2006–2010 (LX)

-Performance was the focus of the Charger SRT8 equipped with a 6.1 L Hemi engine mated to a 5-speed automatic, as well as conveniences such as an eight-way power front passenger seat, automatic climate control, unique grille and rear spoiler, body-color interior trim, special front fascia and engine cover, larger exhaust tips, performance steering gear, heated front seats with perforated suede inserts, power-adjustable pedals, and unique colors and exterior trim.
+Performance was the focus of the Charger SRT8 equipped with a 6.1 L Hemi engine mated to a five-speed automatic, as well as conveniences such as an eight-way power front passenger seat, automatic climate control, unique grille and rear spoiler, body-colour interior trim, special front fascia and engine cover, larger exhaust tips, performance steering gear, heated front seats with perforated suede inserts, power-adjustable pedals, and unique colours and exterior trim.
 An optional Road/Track package offered ten additional horsepower, a GPS navigation system, a 322-watt audio system, a sunroof, and a rear-seat DVD entertainment system and radio.

-Seventh generation (LD): 2011–present
+Seventh generation: 2011–2023 (LD)

 The Charger received an improved interior and new exterior styling for 2011.
 This included new side scoops along both front and rear doors, more angular headlights, aggressive new grille styling, and a more defined and aerodynamic shape overall.
 Most notably, the back end adopted a more modern wrap-around LED tail light spanning nearly the entire trunk width.
 Driver visibility was improved by more than 15%, addressing complaints from previous years.
-The side and rear styling cues are reminiscent of the 1968-1970 models.
+The side and rear styling cues are reminiscent of the 1968 through 1970 models.